March 1st – 3rd, 2017 | Wynn Las Vegas

 The Wynn Las Vegas is easily located just a ten minute drive from Las Vegas’s McCarran Airport.
 Taxis between the airport and hotel are easy to get and average $20.00 each way.
 Discounts on airfare and car rentals have been arranged for our conference registrants and their guests.

-For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use Z Code: ZVNA & Agreement Code: 225182.
-US and Canada flights are 2-5% off discounted economy, business and first class, and 10% off full fare economy, business and first class.
+For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use Z Code: ZWYZ & Agreement Code: 106440.
+US and Canada flights are 2-5% off discounted economy, business and first class, and 10% off full fare economy, business, and first class.
 International flights are discounted by 5-10%.

 CME Science has negotiated a special discount with Super Shuttle and Execucar for a 10% discount.
 The group code (discount code) to use when making reservations is 7HYFJ.
-The reservations can booked on-line at http://groups.supershuttle.com/cmesciencediscount.html
+You can book your reservation on-line at http://groups.supershuttle.com/cmesciencediscount.html

 March 1, 2017